jambolo/ClueSolver/README.md

 ```
 ### Events
 #### hand
 The first event should be a **hand** event if you are observing a player.
-The event value is an object containing a a `player` element
+The event value is an object containing a `player` element
 and a `cards` array.
 For example,
 ```javascript
 { "hand" : { "player" : "joe", "cards" : [ "plum", ... ,"studio" ] } }